-- 1. The Competition must be a separate event and publicised as "The Don Reyland Stars Competition in 2022-23. - 2.
+- 1. The Competition must be a separate event and publicised as "The Don Reyland Stars Competition" in 2023-24. - 2.
 Play shall be under handicap conditions. - 3.
 Full size lawns shall be used wherever possible for club and association competition.
 The National finals will be played on full sized lawns. - 4.
-Associations shall set starting dates for club competitions and date for association play-off.
-All games in this competition will be Golf Croquet singles 13-point handicap games.
-The format of the competitions is up to clubs and associations as long as they are according to CNZ tournament regulations; - 5.
+Associations shall: set the starting dates for club competitions, set the date for the association play-off, determine the most appropriate format for selecting the representatives, ensure that the event complies with the key criteria (e.g. games in this competition will be Golf Croquet singles 13-point handicap games) and is played according to CNZ tournament regulations; - 5.
 Club winner should be found through competitive play, but if there is only one entry, that player may enter the association play-off.
 If there is only one club winner in an association that player may enter the national final. - 6.
 The association play-off should not clash with other CNZ fixtures. - 7.
 The association winner will play in the national final held in March/April of each year. - 8.
 The association winner's name will be sent to the Chief Executive along with the club and association charts at least 14 days prior to the date of the national final. - 9.
 In the event of a club winner not being available for the association play-off, or an association winner not being available for the national final, the highest finishing available player may play in his or her place. - 10.
+In the event there is an uneven number of entries in the national final the host association will have the right to enter a second player, being the highest finishing available player from that association's play-off. - 11.
 Only financial members affiliated to CNZ through a club or affiliated school are eligible for entry into the Don Reyland Stars event.
-If certified in more than one association, a player can play in only one association. - 11.
-A player who is a member of more than one club (whether in one or more associations) may only enter this event in one club. - 12.
+If certified in more than one association, a player can play in only one association. - 12.
+A player who is a member of more than one club (whether in one or more associations) may only enter this event in one club. - 13.
 A minimum time limit of 1 hour (60 minutes) will apply for all games, including the Final.
-When time expires, an extension period of 2 full rotations of the four balls will be played. - 13.
-In the event of scores being tied following the extension period, the next hoop in order will be contested to determine the winner. - Associations and Clubs are requested to draw the attention of their players to the Conditions as set out in the Year Book advertisement.
+When time expires, an extension period of 2 full rotations of the four balls will be played. - 14.
+In the event of scores being tied following the extension period, the next hoop in order will be contested to determine the winner. - 15.
+Associations and Clubs are requested to draw the attention of their players to the Conditions as set out in the Year Book advertisement.

-Appendix 4 Reimbursements to Associations for Council Tournaments
+Reimbursements to Associations for CNZ Tournaments